nautobot/nautobot/docs/configuration/required-settings.md

 ## ALLOWED_HOSTS

-This is a list of valid fully-qualified domain names (FQDNs) that is used to reach the NetBox service.
-Usually this is the same as the hostname for the NetBox server, but can also be different (e.g. when using a reverse proxy serving the NetBox website under a different FQDN than the hostname of the NetBox server).
-NetBox will not permit access to the server via any other hostnames (or IPs).
-The value of this option is also used to set `CSRF_TRUSTED_ORIGINS`, which restricts `HTTP POST` to the same set of hosts (more about this [here](https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-CSRF_TRUSTED_ORIGINS)).
-Keep in mind that NetBox, by default, has `USE_X_FORWARDED_HOST = True` (in `netbox/netbox/settings.py`) which means that if you're using a reverse proxy, it's the FQDN used to reach that reverse proxy which needs to be in this list (more about this [here](https://docs.djangoproject.com/en/stable/ref/settings/#allowed-hosts)).
+This is a list of valid fully-qualified domain names (FQDNs) and/or IP addresses that can be used to reach the NetBox service.
+Usually this is the same as the hostname for the NetBox server, but can also be different; for example, when using a reverse proxy serving the NetBox website under a different FQDN than the hostname of the NetBox server.
+To help guard against [HTTP Host header attackes](https://docs.djangoproject.com/en/3.0/topics/security/#host-headers-virtual-hosting), NetBox will not permit access to the server via any other hostnames (or IPs).

+!!! note
+    This parameter must always be defined as a list or tuple, even if only value is provided.

+The value of this option is also used to set `CSRF_TRUSTED_ORIGINS`, which restricts POST requests to the same set of hosts (more about this [here](https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-CSRF_TRUSTED_ORIGINS)).
+Keep in mind that NetBox, by default, sets `USE_X_FORWARDED_HOST` to true, which means that if you're using a reverse proxy, it's the FQDN used to reach that reverse proxy which needs to be in this list (more about this [here](https://docs.djangoproject.com/en/stable/ref/settings/#allowed-hosts)).

 Example: